 - In Haruhi Suzumiya, Ryoko Asakura fades away like this when she is deleted by Yuki Nagato.

-- Mai-HiME and Mai-Otome.
+- Mai Hime and Mai-Otome.
 The Festival shall occur, the maidens shall battle, and the rivers shall run green with sparklies.
+The exception is Erstin, who dies normally.

-- Happened in Saint Seiya to Gemini, Shura and Camus, as Hades claimed their bodies
+- Happened in Saint Seiya Hades Chapter OVA to Gemini Saga, Capricorn Shura and Aquarius Camus, as Hades claimed their bodies.

-- Similarly, this happens to Sakuya Kumashiro in Tenchi in Tokyo.
+- This happens to Sakuya Kumashiro in Tenchi in Tokyo.

 - Digimon Adventure did this when Angemon and Devimon died.
 It's also used in Digimon Tamers, with the addition that Mons can absorb the motes to increase their power.